Batmabraham/Project-Build-an-ML-Pipeline-Starter/README.md

 Github Project Link:
 https://github.com/Batmabraham/Project-Build-an-ML-Pipeline-Starter

+Acknowledgment:
+This project was completed with the assistance of Grok AI, made by X.

 # Build an ML Pipeline for Short-Term Rental Prices in NYC
 You are working for a property management company renting rooms and properties for short periods of time on various rental platforms.
 You need to estimate the typical price for a given property based